2016 - 2017 Season

 The first sponsors of the league were Northern Dairies and the withdrawal of their sponsorship coincided with Councillor Alex Moore stepping down as President.

 Jack Kalson was then elected President and offered to sponsor the league solving two problems at the same time.
 Bob Steele was elected Chairman.

-As more teams became members, the league had to affiliate to the Lincolnshire F.A. and Ray Hewson was elected Chairman, a position he stepped down from recently at which point, Alan Jones was elected to the post.
+As more teams became members, the league had to affiliate to the Lincolnshire F.A. and Ray Hewson was elected Chairman which he retired from in 2009 and Alan Jones was elected as the new Chairman.

 Many people were involved with the League in the early years - Colin Fox (Gunness Juniors) and Lee Collinson (Ashby Institute) were Vice Presidents and Trustees; Brian Borrill was a Vice President and Hon.
 Treasurer.
 When Jack Kalson died, Mike Darby was elected President with the League retaining the "Jack Kalson" name.